 Checklist for choosing a longarm quilting machine

-Quilters are re-discovering the joy of stitching their quilts from start to finish, taking control over the entire creative process.
+Few things compare to the joy of stitching your quilts from start to finish, taking control over the entire creative process.
 Unfortunately, pushing a queen-size quilt through a small sewing machine throat can be tedious.
 If you are tired of fighting the space limitations of your domestic sewing machine, it may be time to consider adding a longarm quilting machine to your studio.

 If you’re considering buying a longarm machine, use this checklist to choose the right machine for you.

 You don’t want to dig out a complex manual every time you’re ready to stitch your next quilt.
 Look for simple, one-touch fingertip controls, an easy thread path and tensioner, easy maintenance and smart table design to make loading and quilting your quilts.
-Be a quilter, not a mechanic.
+After all – you’re a quilter, not a mechanic.

 Test-drive any machine you are considering and carefully examine the stitches for consistency.
 During your test drive, stitch with and without the stitch regulator engaged.
 You should feel comfortable with the machine in both stitching modes, as well as with the quality of the stitches.